• Skip to primary navigation

 • Contact

-The Association of Clean Water Administrators and the EPA Office of Water are excited to celebrate the 50th anniversary of the Clean Water Act with the states!
+The Association of Clean Water Administrators and the EPA Office of Water are excited to celebrate the the Clean Water Act and share great progress made by the states and interstates!

 The Clean Water Act was created in response to increased public concern for the environment and for the condition of the nation’s waters.